luketudge/introduction-to-programming/content/iteration.md

 ### Range

 The curious range type that we [learned about in the lesson on sequences](sequences_mappings.md#Range) is iterable.
-Iteration with `range()` iterates through the integers in the specified range (remember, up to *but not including* the specified end of the range):
+Iteration with `range()` iterates through the integers in the specified range (remember, up to *but not including* the specified end of the range).
+So to go through the numbers 1 to 10 inclusive, use `range(1, 11)`.

+For example, to print out the squares of all these numbers we would write:

 ```python